apm-essence-groove/responsive-webpage-template-guide/README.md

 # responsive-webpage-template-guide

+## Responsive Webpage Template
+I created a [Responsive Website Teamplate](https://github.com/apm-essence-groove/responsive-webpage-template) for you to get started quickly with making a website that is full stasck.

 ### Website Anatomy: A Beginner's Guide to Front End and Back End

 Understanding how a website works involves two main parts: the Front End and the Back End.
 Think of a website like a restaurant.